nitinkc/nitinkc.github.io/_posts/Java/2022-08-07-lambda-expressions.md

 The most important parts are just the arguments and body.
 In Functional interface, there is only one method, so the name of the method is implied and the override has to be done by any class implementing the method.

-Lambda would be written with argument data type
+Lambda would be written

 <details>
 <summary>
-Lambda with parameter data type
+Lambda with parameter/argument data type
 </summary>

 ![Image Text]({{ site.url }}/assets/images/lambda1.png)
 </details>